Betti Numbers of Random Hypersurface Arrangements: Obstacle Random Graphs and an Application to Arrangement of Quadrics

-\begin{remark} Observe that the convex set $\Pos \subset \RP^N$ is contained in one single affine chart, and therefore if we denote by $f:S^N\to \RP^N$ the double cover map, the preimage $f^{-1}(\mathcal{P}_n)$ (which for simplicity we still denote by $\Pos$) is entirely contained in a open hemisphere, which we assume it is \be U=\textrm{int}B\left(e_0, \frac{\pi}{2}\right)\subset S^N\ee for some point $e_0\in S^N$.
-Let us denote now by \be \sigma:U\to \R^N\ee the stereographic projection constructed as follows: we identify $\R^n$ with $T_{e_0}S^N$ and for every point $y\in U$ we take $\sigma(y)$ to be the point of intersection between $T_{e_0}S^N$ and the line from the origin to $y$.
+\begin{remark} Observe that the convex set $\Pos \subset \RP^N$ is contained in one single affine chart, and therefore if we denote by $f:S^N\to \RP^N$ the double cover map, the preimage $f^{-1}(\mathcal{P})$ consists of two isometric components, which for simplicity we still denote by $\Pos$ and $-\Pos$.
+Both these components are entirely contained in a open hemisphere, and we assume that $\Pos$ is contained in \be U=\textrm{int}B\left(e_0, \frac{\pi}{2}\right)\subset S^N\ee for some point $e_0\in S^N$.
+Let us denote now by \be \sigma:U\to \R^N\ee the stereographic projection constructed as follows: we identify $\R^N$ with $T_{e_0}S^N$ and for every point $y\in U$ we take $\sigma(y)$ to be the point of intersection between $T_{e_0}S^N$ and the line from the origin to $y$.
 This stereographic projection has an interesting property that we will use: it maps (unparametrized) geodesics entirely contained in $U$, i.e. intersections between $U$ and great circles, to (unparametrized) geodesics in $\R^N$, i.e. straight segments.
 In particular $\sigma$ maps convex sets to convex sets, and the same is true for its inverse.
 In particular we can use results from convex geometry in $\R^N$ to obtain results for the convex geometry of $U$.
 Since $f|_{U}:U\to \RP^n$ is a local isometry onto its image, the same is true for the geometry of convex sets in $\RP^N$. \end{remark}

 The next proposition is an application of the idea explained in Remark \ref{remark:convex}.

 \begin{proposition} For all $\eps > 0$, there exists a smooth convex set $\tilde{\Pos}(\eps)$ such that $\Pos \subseteq \tilde{\Pos}(\eps) \subseteq \Pos(\eps)$. \end{proposition}